coding-chimp/status-board-widgets/README.md

     http://your-app.herokuapp.com/traffic?api_key=<your-api-key>&gauge1=<your-first-gauge-id>&gauge2=<your-second-gauge-id>

+For a single gauge it will display views + people and for multiple gauges it will only display the views.
+As a default the graph will be displayed as a linegraph.
+If you'd like a bargraph, just append `&type=bar` to the request URI.

 ### /subscribers/graph  ###

 The `/subscribers/graph` endpoint returns a graph with subscriber counts for one or multiple feeds from URI.LV.
 To use it, just add a Graph panel to your status board an point it to:

     http://your-app.herokuapp.com/subscribers/graph?api_key=<your-api-key>&token=<your-api-token>&feed1=<your-first-feed-name>&feed2=<your-second-feed-name>

+For a single page it will display more detailed statistiks (grader, other, direct) and for multiple pages it will only display the total subscribers.
+As a default the graph will be displayed as a linegraph.
+If you'd like a bargraph, just append `&type=bar` to the request URI.

 ### /subscribers/table  ###